A Brief and Personal Note:

 My art studio is in my open and light-filled apartment in Gloucester, MA.
 I have been painting all my life; art winds in and out of all my experiences, giving voice and image to the things I need to say.
 Art-making has always been a stabilizing force in my emotional core.
 It has given me the ability to tolerate and celebrate my individual human aloneness, and this is a great gift.
 Again and again throughout my life, I turn to painting as a way to relax, to give, to receive, to grieve, to express rage, frustration or joy, and to feel whole.
 The studio space is so familiar, and I know other artists must experience this, but it’s so transformative: my arm and eye begin to feel more like spirit and I travel to some other place, and the movements of my body, like my mind, become a dance.
 I have painted many subjects, I always allow desire and intuition to guide me in this.
 The art itself often leads me onward; I lean into my curiosity and use it to explore whatever feels life-giving and interesting.

 I’ve had two significant breakthroughs in the past decade with my art.
-First, I developed a process using Copper Leaf and Acrylics to create the gorgeously textured paintings that began with the Copper Abstracts series, and carried me through to TouchStone-the highlight thus far of my exhibits.
+First, I developed a process using Copper Leaf and Acrylics to create the gorgeously textured paintings that began with the Copper Abstracts series, and carried me through to TouchStone.
 Through layering and carving the painting with a screwdriver and an electric sander, I incorporated Copper Leaf into artwork in a way I had never seen before.
 It is a process that continues to evolve and sustain me.
 The second turning point in my creative life was more recent; I spent 2024 learning how to create handmade inks from foraged materials.
 I created over 80 inks: At first from historically-used materials such as Lapis Lazuli and Charred Bone.
 As the project progressed the ingredients became more personal: I journeyed to places that hold significant memories and made inks from the materials I found there.
 This included some unusual items including Cigarettes, Twizzlers, Gun Oil, Rusty Nails, and Broken Pens.
 I’ve adopted the term Terroir to describe these inks.
 It is a French word that is used to describe the essence of the environment where grapes are grown to make wine.
 These inks have Terroir as well; they are from places that carry their own story, my own and of the precious land and community of which I am a part.

 I hope my art is a thing of power and beauty.
 I can’t help making it, I love to share it, and I believe both making and viewing art offers us all a chance to see beyond regular life.
 It is a reflection and a path toward the deepest part of humanity: that spark that leads to a burst of flame or the drop that leads to the raging river.

--Kathleen George, Late Winter 2025
+-Kathleen George, Spring 2025

 Collaborations and Exhibitions: